appuio/docs/services/webserver/webserver.rst

 This will have created a **DeploymentConfig** and a **Service** for our staging environment.
 Simply put, a Service is a load balancer that exposes an application firstly using a unique cluster ip and secondly using its name.
 A DeploymentConfig is the highest configuration layer on a per-application basis (defines number of replicas, health checks, resource limits etc.).
 We will cover some of the concepts of DC's but suggest you also refer to the official docs for more details (see #1 and #2).

-Having created a DeploymentConfig, APPUiO will immediately deploy the image specified.
-From now on, each push to the ImageStream using the tag *latest* will automatically trigger a new deployment.
-We can also manually trigger a deployment using ``oc deploy webserver-staging``.
+Having created a DeploymentConfig, APPUiO will immediately deploy the image specified and will redeploy on each image push (by default).

 Creating a route
 ^^^^^^^^^^^^^^^^